-- Modification of the total Belgian financial contribution; - Modification of the Specific Objective of the intervention.
+- Modification of the total Belgian financial contribution; - Modification of the Specific Objective of the intervention; - Modification of the execution modalities.

 The request of the above modifications has to be approved and motivated by the Steering Committee.
 The exchange of letters requesting these modifications shall be initiated by the Rwandese party and shall be addressed to the Belgian Embassy.
 The following changes to the TFF will have to be approved by the Steering Committee: